 Documentation & Collaboration

-The software included built-in visualizations, reporting and task management to avoid long delays in data management reporting and email/phone traffic to communicate status and resolve issues.
-This significantly reduced the time and effort in sharing information as well as supported a true partnership relationship between the Sponsor and its CROs.
+The software included built-in visualizations, reporting capabilities, and task management functionality to reduce delays in reporting and communication.
+This facilitated a true partnership between the sponsor and its CROs.

 A Balanced Approach Delivers Results